What is Ingested Foreign Body Removal?

 The procedure used for foreign body removal in dogs will depend on the nature and location of the obstruction.
 In most cases, a veterinarian will assess the dog’s condition with X-rays or other imaging scans to determine the safest and most effective approach.
 Blood, urine, and stool tests may also be conducted to identify related complications or conditions and to determine whether the dog is fit for anesthesia, which is required for many methods of foreign body removal.

-- The dog will receive local or general anesthesia and be positioned for the procedure.
+- The dog will receive general anesthesia and be positioned for the procedure.